COMBAT-TB/combat-tb-neodb/docs/example-cypher-queries.md

 ORDER BY Score DESC
 ```

-### Find proteins that interact with a certain protein
+- **Find proteins that interact with a certain protein**

-The following query finds proteins that interact with a protein that has 'O06295' as the uniquename or UniProtId.
+The following query finds proteins that interact with a protein that has `O06295` as the uniquename or UniProtId.

 ```cql
 MATCH p=(:Protein {uniquename:'O06295'})-[r:INTERACTS_WITH]-(:Protein)
 RETURN p
 ```

-### Find the top 10 proteins that interact with a specific protein sorted by score
+- **Find the top 10 proteins that interact with a specific protein sorted by score**

 The following query finds the top 10 proteins that interact with a
-protein that has 'O06295' as the uniquename or UniProtId.
+protein that has `O06295` as the uniquename or UniProtId.
 We the return the score,
 sorted in descending order, the UniProtID, and the ProteinName.

 ```cql